Back

 Another element of the RNRB allowance is that it begins to be tapered away where the value of the deceased’s estate exceeds £2 million.
 This is at a rate of £1 for every £2 an estate exceeds this figure.

-However, in calculating the value of the deceased’s estate for the purpose of the RNRB, it is important to realise that this considers the value of assets that qualify for either business relief or agricultural property relief, even though by virtue of these reliefs, the assets do not attract inheritance tax.
+However, in calculating the value of the deceased’s estate for the purpose of the RNRB, it is important to realise that this includes the value of assets that qualify for either business relief or agricultural property relief, even though by virtue of these reliefs the assets may not attract inheritance tax.
 You may therefore end up in a situation where you are invested in assets that are not taxable for inheritance tax purposes, but result in your estate losing the RNRB.

 Whilst this is not necessarily something to be concerned about – as you would still be deriving benefit from having the business or agricultural assets – it is something you should be aware of as too often it is assumed that – because these types of assets attract inheritance tax reliefs – they do not have any effect at all on the overall inheritance tax calculation.